One view shouted from seemingly every mountaintop, every screen, from every bemuzzled and muffled mouth is this:

 Why?
 Because it just is.
 Because your first exposure to life is met with a full-throated, unmasked yelp to the world.
 Because your first kiss is from the warm unmasked lips of a mother—and it is love and it is everything and everything changes and everything lives.
 Because on your deathbed you will choose the face over the mask.
 You will pull down the mask and demand to see love—to give love.
 You will abandon all reason for it.
 Just to kiss you will choose lips in spite of the scythe on your neck, in the face of every unknown, in the midst of the fires and the floods, in spite of the falling debris and shrapnel at the end.
 And as it will be at the end, so it was at the beginning, and so it is always.
 You will do it today.
 You know you will.
 Because it is everything.
 Because in every human face is the face of God.

-Yet still you may shout with all your facts and figures behind your mask:
+Yet still you may shout from your pile of facts and figures and from behind your mask:

-“I would rather live than see ten thousand human faces!”
+“I would rather live one more day than see ten thousand smiling human faces!”